tam2628/zag-dash/README.md

 npm install -g json-server
 ```

-Run the posts server
+Run the orders server

 ```bash
 npm run start-db
 ```

-this will start the server that serves the posts and comments on PORT `3001`
+this will start the server that serves the orders on PORT `3001`

 Run the project